shesan24/capstone/README.md

 - connect to wifi on computer and same wifi on phone
 - set wifi to private on computer by right clicking on the wifi connection, going to properties and changing to private
-- update the ip on all the components at the top of each file
+- update the ip on all the components at the top of each file (ipconfig on the terminal and fine the corresponding ip for the wifi network)
   - inside the backend folder, update the ip in app.py
   - inside the app folder, update the ip in /api/mock.js
   - inside the atm folder, update the ip in /src/components/QRscanner.js